Enhanced IP support

 IP_STRINGIFY

-function described above. - Most Druid operations, including grouping and distinct count, require string-typed IP addresses.
+function described above. - Most Druid operations—including grouping, distinct count, and JOIN operations—require string-typed IP addresses.
 Call

 IP_STRINGIFY